Chapter 7: Safety for Students in School

 4. HALBIG, WOLFGANG W. – OMBUDSMAN/SECURITY, DISTRICT SECURITY CHIEF, TEMPORARY TO ATTEND THE 43RD ANNUAL CONFERENCE OF THE EDUCATION LAW ASSOCIATION IN SEATTLE, WASHINGTON, LEAVE DATE 11/19/97 RETURN FROM LEAVE DATE 11/23/97

-January 12, 1998: Halbig is quoted in article about a safety hotline, “Callers Would be Anonymous”
+January 12, 1998: Halbig is quoted in an article about a safety hotline, “Callers Would be Anonymous”

 Kathleen Halbig takes a personal leave, lasting almost four months